urbanairship/urbanairship-cordova/README.md

 #### Basic Example

-    // Register for any urban airship events document.addEventListener("urbanairship.registration", function (event) {
+    // Register for any Urban Airship events document.addEventListener("urbanairship.registration", function (event) {
         if (event.error) {
-            console.log('there was an error registering for push notifications');
+            console.log('There was an error registering for push notifications');
         } else {
-            console.log("Registered with ID: " + event.pushID);
+            console.log("Registered with ID: " + event.channelID);
         }
     }, false)